Modelling interface factorizations between Landau-Ginzburg models as module functors: Fusion functors

-which is known as the cone construction.\footnote{Usually this would not be denoted as the mapping cone of the odd morphism $\varphi^{(1)}$, but of its even counterpart between the shifted factorization $Q_{1}[-1]$ and $Q_{2}$; we choose the notation given here for comparison with an analogous construction in the category of fusion functors (see Section~\ref{sec:Cones}).}
+which is known as the cone construction.\footnote{Usually this would not be denoted as the mapping cone of the odd morphism $\varphi^{(1)}$, but of its even counterpart between the shifted factorization $Q_{1}[-1]$ and $Q_{2}$; we choose the notation given here for comparison with an analogous construction in the category of fusion functors (see Section~\ref{sec:Cones}).} This new matrix factorization corresponds to the configuration of two interfaces deformed by an interface field~\cite{Herbst:2004zm}.

 From a $(W',W)$-factorization $Q_{1}$ and a $(W,W'')$-factorization $Q_{2}$ one can build the tensor product factorization \cite{Yoshino:1998,Khovanov:2004,Khovanov:2004bc,Ashok:2004zb}